MarauderKnight3/Mystagogue/README.md

 copyme (Creates a player with the current player's data.
 The first argument will set the name of the copy.
 By default, the name of the copy is "Copy of <name>")

 nameme (Rename your character.)

+maxlife (Change you max life, before temporary buffs and accessories are counted.)

+maxmana (Change you max mana, before temporary buffs and accessories are counted.)

+setfish (Set the amount of completed angler quests you have.)

+setdd2 (Set the amount of completed bartender quests you have active.)

+setdifficulty (Set your character's difficulty.
+0 = Classic, 1 = Mediumcore, 2 = Hardcore, 3 = Journey)

+demonheart (Toggle whether your character ate a demon heart yet.)

 tps (Teleport setting (numerical).
 Options 0-2.)
 <br />